UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/README.md

 ![network diagram](https://github.com/UCB-CyberSecurity-Cohort5/elk-stack-project-arm-ser/blob/ea440d70582a0f39c7d10b269577732ce3115d83/Diagrams/network%20diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to either recreateAnsible/elk_playbook.yml the entire deployment pictured above.
 Alternatively, select portions of the YML file may be used to install only certain pieces of it, such as Filebeat.

 ```yml
 ---